Tseku210/timeline/README.md

 # Timeline implementation

 This is a timeline implementation in progress.
-It was inspired by the Heygen Studio.
+It was inspired by [Heygen Studio](https://app.heygen.com).

 **Stack**